lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: The summation in the denominator is over the whole vocabulary.
 Don't you think computing it every time will be very expensive.

-M: yes, and this is where word2vec paper introduces a algorithm called negative sampling which will kind of approximate the summation (more precisely it will inntroduce another objective function).
+M: yes, and this is where word2vec paper introduces a algorithm called negative sampling which will kind of approximate the summation (more precisely it will introduce another objective function).
 As, I was about to explain this in detail, the professor asked me to stop.

 I1: That's okay, now can you tell how do you know if your embeddings are good ?